nonblocking/nonsnapshot-maven-plugin/README.md

 4. Mark all modules as dirty which have dirty dependencies.
 5. Bump the version of all dirty modules.
 6. Rewrite the pom.xml of all modules with a new version.
-7. Optional: Generate a script for an incremental build of all dirty modules (Maven > 3.2.1 required).
+7. Optional: Generate a script and/or property file for an incremental build of all dirty modules (Maven > 3.2.1 required).
 8. Commit all changed pom.xml files to SCM.
 This step can be deferred and done by a second goal.

 The generated artifact versions consist of a "base version", which can be configured,